-Under development: Further innovative features of Powerline PLUS
+Under development: Further innovative features of PTB

 • In-situ health monitoring of the state of the e-couplers in the train set with a suitable sensor system and signal processing based on it, which detects emerging damage in a timely and reliable manner.

-• In-situ ground fault detection and localization
+• In-situ ground fault localization on wagons

 HSLU and plc-tec participated in the expert groups in workpackage WP1, e.g. in the assessment of the communication technologies for the train backbone and of the power distribution system.

-HSLU and plc-tec participate in the DAC4EU project where the PTB technology is one of the communication technologies for the train backbone is currently tested.
+HSLU and plc-tec participate in the DAC4EU project where the PTB technology as one of the communication technologies for the train backbone is currently tested.
 PTB modem prototypes have been integrated into the wagons.